openedx/edx-documentation/en_us/students/source/SFD_credit_courses/SFD_proctored_exams.rst

 Perform System Checks
 ======================

-When you click **install and set up the proctoring software**, the online proctoring software opens in a new browser window.
+When you select **install and set up the proctoring software**, the online proctoring software opens in a new browser window.

 Select **Start System Check** to allow the proctoring software to check that